Training Certificate Directors: Eric K. Willmarth, Ph.D. and David Paul Smith, Ph.D.

 Advanced Hypnosis Practicum and Capstone Paper: This course includes online contact with faculty and fellow students, directed readings and research in a specialty area, as well as applied practice of hypnosis and related techniques with regular group-based supervision.
 Students will complete a capstone Integrative Essay/Poster during this class, summarizing their learning in this course sequence.

-Saybrook School of PII faculty contributing to the courses and instruction involved with this Training Certificate include:
+Saybrook Department of Humanistic and Clinical Psychology faculty contributing to the courses and instruction involved with this Training Certificate include:

 In addition, a number of experts in the field of hypnosis contribute to the hypnosis courses via video interviews and webinars.

 1. To understand ethical standards and best practices for professional hypnosis practice, and implement these standards in clinical practice or research.

 2. To gain proficiency in the use of multiple hypnosis inductions, thorough frequent practice with supervision.